fabbricadigitale/proauth.js/README.md

 Basically, when *proauth.js* is used alongside your app, it stores OAuth's tokens then handles any *managed URL*s (ie. endpoints that require authentication, that you can specify within settings).

-Any request to a *managed URL* (ie. an ajax to your authenticatated API endpoint) will be intercepted in a seamless way.
+Any request to a *managed URL* (ie. an ajax to your authenticated API endpoint) will be intercepted in a seamless way.

 For each HTTP request to a *managed URL*, once tokens are obtained and stored, *proauth.js* will:
 - Attach the `Authorization` header containing the current access token